Bio etc.

 (back to home)

 Jacob Andreas is an associate professor at MIT in the Department of Electrical Engineering and Computer Science as well as the Computer Science and Artificial Intelligence Laboratory.
-His research aims to build intelligent systems that can communicate effectively using language and learn from human guidance.
+His research aims to understand the computational foundations of language learning, and to build intelligent systems that can learn from human guidance.
 Jacob earned his Ph.D. from UC Berkeley, his M.Phil. from Cambridge (where he studied as a Churchill scholar) and his B.S. from Columbia.
-He has been named a Kavli Fellow by the National Academy of Sciences, and has received the NSF CAREER award, MIT's Junior Bose and Kolokotrones teaching awards, and paper awards at ACL, ICML and NAACL.
+He has received a Sloan fellowship, an NSF CAREER award, MIT's Junior Bose and Kolokotrones teaching awards, and paper awards at ACL, ICML and NAACL.

 headshot 1 headshot 2 larger teaching